Crypto-TII/CryptographicEstimators/docs/github/contributing.md

 # Contributing guide

-To streamline your contribution process, you can follow the next pages as you
+To streamline your contribution process, you can use the following pages as you
 need:

 - Code guidelines